Nihat Genç: Early life and career

 In his youth, he worked as a technician in newspapers and magazines and eventually started writing in nationalistic publications like Bağımsız and Kırmızı-Beyaz and the humoristic publication Leman and for a short while in Akşam newspaper.
-In 1989, he co-founded with Hakan Albayrak the cult Çete magazine.
-He became well known by his critical thoughts in journal column "Bir Soru - Bir Cevap" (meaning one question, one answer).
+In 1989, he co-founded with Hakan Albayrak the Çete magazine.
+He became well known for his critical thoughts in his column "Bir Soru - Bir Cevap" (one question-one answer).
 From 2003 to 2008, he was part of a long television series of interviews as a political commentator in Nihat Genç ile Ne Var Ne Yok? on Sky Türk until 2008.
-The program was hosted by Serdar Akin.
-This was followed by another interview series Nihat Genç ile Veryansın on Avrasya TV between 2008 and 2011 hosted by Lale Şıvgın.
-In 2012, he has appeared in Nihat Genç Ko-nu-şu-yor! on Halk TV and in 2013, in Nihat Genç İle Ver-yansın on Ulusal Kanal.
-The way he expresses his opinions during the TV programs are at many times angry and very emotional.
-He also signs articles in odatv.com political website.
+The program was hosted by Serdar Akinan.
+It was followed by another interview series Nihat Genç ile Veryansın on Avrasya TV between 2008 and 2011 hosted by Lale Şıvgın.
+In 2012, he appeared in Nihat Genç Ko-nu-şu-yor! on Halk TV and in 2013, in Nihat Genç İle Ver-yansın on Ulusal Kanal.
+He was known for expressing his opinions during TV programs in an angry and emotional way.

 After criticizing the organizers of a 2005 conference about Ottoman Armenians During the Decline of the Ottoman Empire at Sabancı University and Boğaziçi University, his long-time publisher cut ties with him stopping all future publications of his books.

-Today, Genç is working with Veryansın TV, a platform for the "voice of the patriots".
-He writes on Veryansın TV website and makes appearances on the youtube channel videos.
-He is still very spirited and sentimental as always.
+Genç founded the Veryansın TV with his friends and followers.
+He wrote on the website and made appearances on the Veryansın's YouTube channel.

+Personal life and death

+Genç was a supporter of Trabzonspor.

+Genç died from lung cancer at a hospital where he had been receiving long-term treatment, on 4 July 2025.
+He was 69.

+His death was announced by Erdem Atay, his colleague at Veryansın TV.

+Atay said, "The great warrior, true intellectual, writer Nihat Genç, who dedicated his life to the homeland and the republic, has passed away.
+My condolences to the Turkish nation.
+His last words were 'Keep the Republic alive'."